sco0ter/babbler/readme.md

 # What is *Babbler*?

-*Babbler* is a yet experimental [XMPP](http://xmpp.org) library for Java SE based on JAXB as XML processing technology in a early stage.
+*Babbler* is a yet experimental [XMPP](http://xmpp.org) library for Java SE based on JAXB as XML processing technology.

 You can find some more information [here](http://babbler-xmpp.blogspot.de/).